humanbeeng/tgit/README.md

 - `checkout`: Checkouts to branch with file changes upto checked out branch head.
 - `help`: Displays a help message

+#### Features
+- Commits are made against the checked out branch.
+- Uncreated branch cannot be checked out to.
+- Cannot reinit a tgit repository.
+- Cannot add duplicate files to staging if they are unmodified.
+Only those files that are either modified or haven't been staged before can be added and the old one will be overwritten in staged area.
+- Invalid command checks.
+- Checkout <branch-name> will yield all committed files that we made upto branch-name HEAD.
+- Cannot commit an empty staged area.

 #### References
 [Git internals](https://git-scm.com/book/en/v2/Git-Internals-Plumbing-and-Porcelain)